Skip to content

 Because Australia’s camels are actually a number of breeds that have cross bred, teat and udder sizes can be different which causes logistical problems when it comes to extracting their milk.
 One size doesn’t quite fit all!

 Still Bored At Work?
-Then Check Out: Surfing Lessons and Classes - How Not To Surf
+Then Check Out: Sport in Australia - The Mainstream, Weird, and Wacky!

 And in terms of volumes and how many times you need to milk a camel a day to produce the optimal yields, Summer Land Camels are experimenting to see what works best.
 It’s pretty small scale – at the moment, they can milk up to eight camels at a time.